Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 #3) Mozilla Firefox Driver

-For calling Firefox Driver there is no need to install or configure additional jar files.
-It is the default driver that Selenium WebDriver supports.
+For calling the Firefox Driver, there is no need to install or configure additional JAR files.
+It is the default driver supported by Selenium WebDriver.

 Output: Page title matched